chef/chef-web-docs/chef_master/source/resource_examples.rst

      notifies :run, 'execute[test-nagios-config]', :immediately end

-and then the Chef Infra Client would immediately run the following:
+and then Chef Infra Client would immediately run the following:

 .. code-block:: ruby